ktb92154/sensorReporter-lite/README.md

 # sensorReporter
-A python script that polls a sensor and pubishes changes in its state to MQTT and/or REST as well as reacting to commands sent to it (MQTT RPi.GPIO support only for now).
-It currently supports Raspberry Pi GPIO pins through WebIOPi or RPi.GPIO, Bluetooth device scanning, and Dash button press detection.
+A python script that polls a sensor and publishes changes in its state to MQTT and/or REST as well as reacting to commands sent to it.
+This lite version only supports Bluetooth device scanning.
+If you need Dash or GPIO, please see the original repo!

 # Dependencies
-This script depends on the paho library for MQTT, the webiopi library or the RPi.GPIO for GPIO, python-bluez for Bluetooth, and scapy for Dash button support.
+This script depends on the paho library for MQTT and python-bluez for Bluetooth support.
 The install.sh in the config folder lists all the commands necessary  to install dependencies, link the current folder to /opt and set it up to start  as a service.
 It has the scripts and commands for both upstart and systemd.

-If running on a Raspberry Pi and using the GPIO sensors it must be run as root or running as a user who is a member of the gpio group if your image has /dev/gpiomem with appropriate permissions.

 # Organization
-The config folder contains an install.sh as described above, sensorReporter start script for upstart systems (e.g raspbian wheezy), and a service file for systemd type systems (e.g raspbian jessey, Ubuntu 15+).
+The config folder contains an install.sh as described above, sensorReporter start script for upstart systems (e.g raspbian wheezy), and a service file for systemd type systems (e.g raspbian jessie, Ubuntu 15+).
 The install script will install dependencies using using apt-get and pip and copy and enable the start script to init.d or /systemd/system and enalbe it so sensorReporter will start as a service during boot.
 You must edit the script to match your system.